Official experimental Universal Credit statistics and how the department will manage the release of further statistics.

 Universal Credit is a new single payment for people who are looking for work or on a low income.

 In April 2013, DWP, with our delivery partners in HMRC and local authorities, introduced Universal Credit for claimants within certain areas of the north-west of England.
-We will introduce Universal Credit in a managed way, progressively rolling it out nationally from October 2013.
-The transition from the current system of benefits and tax credits to Universal Credit will be gradual and it is expected to be completed by the end of 2017.
+We are introducing Universal Credit in a managed way, progressively rolling it out nationally from October 2013.

 Read our Universal Credit policy information